ZeroXSHDW/HSTS_Compliance_Apache-Tomcat_IIS/README.md

 - **PowerShell Remoting**: Enable on target servers: `Enable-PSRemoting -Force` and configure firewall rules

 See [INSTALLATION.md](INSTALLATION.md) for complete step-by-step instructions, troubleshooting guides, and verification checklists.

+> **After Installation:** Once Tomcat or IIS is installed, proceed to the [Quick Start](#quick-start) section to configure HSTS security headers.

 ## Quick Start

+> **Primary Purpose:** The main functionality of this project is HSTS security configuration.
+Use the scripts below to audit and configure HSTS headers for OWASP compliance.

 ### Apache Tomcat (Unix/Linux)